google/crosvm/ARCHITECTURE.md

 - `seccomp` - Contains minijail seccomp policy files for each sandboxed device.
 Because some syscalls vary by architecture, the seccomp policies are split by architecture.
 - `sync` - Our version of `std::sync::Mutex` and `std::sync::Condvar`.
-- `third_party` - Third-party libraries which we are maintaining on the Chrome OS tree or the AOSP tree.
+- `third_party` - Third-party libraries which we are maintaining on the ChromeOS tree or the AOSP tree.
 - `vfio_sys` - Low-level (mostly) auto-generated structures, constants and ioctls for [VFIO].
 - `vhost` - Wrappers for creating vhost based devices.